Long-Range Bell States from Local Measurements and Many-Body Teleportation without Time-Reversal

-The above quantum channel only depends on a single parameter $T$, the time interval between successive measurements.
-In Fig.~\ref{fig:state_preparation}(a), we plot the gap of $\mathcal{M}$ as a function of $T$ for systems of $12$ qubits in two different geometries.
-The gap is always finite, indicating a unique steady state, and the maximal value for both geometries occurs at $T\sim 0.4$, which is chosen for the following simulations.
-Fig.~\ref{fig:state_preparation}(b) shows the fidelity $F$ between $\rho$ and the target state as a function of the number of measurements by directly simulating Eq.~\eqref{eq:channel}.
-The fidelity exceeds 0.99 at $N_{tot}=150$, confirming that $\rho$ reaches the targeted pure state.
-We remark $N_{tot}$ includes measurements discarded due to resetting, since the quantum channel includes the resetting procedure.
-On the other hand, the coherence time required is $N_{c} T$, where $N_{c}$ is the number of measurements required to reach the steady state after the final resetting.
-One then obtains $N_{c}$ by post-selecting the measurement result to be $\ket{00}$ and $\ket{11}$, corresponding to the first two terms in Eq.~\eqref{eq:channel} with proper normalization.
-With post-selecting to not resetting, the fidelity reaches 0.99 in 20 steps, shown in the inset of Fig.~\ref{fig:state_preparation}.
-This indicates that the required coherence time is as short as $8 J^{-1}$.
-There is a clear experimental signature when the steady-state is reached with the outlined protocol because the measurements will always result in $\ket{00}$ or $\ket{11}$ and no $\ket{01}$ and $\ket{10}$ once the steady state is reached.
+The quantum channel $\mathcal{M}$ depends on the measurement period $T$.
+We first characterize the spectrum gap of $\mathcal{M}$ as a function of $T$.
+The spectrum gap is defined as $\Delta=1-|\lambda|$ where $\lambda$ is the second largest eigenvalue of $\mathcal{M}$ and determines how fast an initial state converges to the steady state during the iteration.
+Fig.~\ref{fig:state_preparation}(a) plots $\Delta$ as a function of $T$ for 12 qubits in two different geometries.
+The finite gap confirms a unique steady state $\ket{\eig}$, and the maximal value of $\Delta$ for both geometries occurs at $T\sim 0.4$, which is chosen for the following simulations.
+Fig.~\ref{fig:state_preparation}(b) shows the fidelity $F(\rho)=\bra{\eig} \rho \ket{\eig}$ as a function of the number of measurements by directly simulating Eq.~\eqref{eq:channel}~(See SM for details).
+The fidelity exceeds 0.99 after $n=150$ iterations of $\mathcal{M}$ including reset, confirming that $\rho$ reaches the targeted pure state.
+The reset procedure drastically reduces the required coherence time for the protocol, because the system only needs to maintain coherence between resets instead of all iterations.
+After the final reset, the dynamics are given by post-selecting the measurement outcome to be $00$ or $11$, corresponding to the first two terms in Eq.~\eqref{eq:channel} with proper normalization.
+The fidelity after the final reset~(Inset in Fig.~\ref{fig:state_preparation}(b)) exceeds 0.99 after 20 iterations.
+Given the evolution time for each iteration $T=0.4/J$, the required coherence time is as short as $8/J$.
+In SM, we show that the protocol without reset also converges to the correct target state, but is far less efficient based on the gap of the quantum channel, and requires a much longer coherence time.
+We also show that without the feedback control, the initial state does not converge to the target state but instead thermalizes to the fully mixed state.

-During this hybrid evolution consisting of unitaries and measurements, the density matrix, which is initially pure, becomes mixed by the measurements at early times and is purified by the measurements at late times, which is illustrated in the non-monotonic behavior of the second R\'enyi entropy $S^{(2)}(\rho)=-\log \tr(\rho^2)$ shown in Fig.~\ref{fig:state_preparation}(c).
-On the other hand, the mutual information between a qubit $q_i$ and its mirror partner $q_{\overline{i}}$ increases to the maximal value 2, confirming the formation of the Bell states.
-The farthest pair and nearest pair form the Bell states simultaneously, indicating the non-local entangling power of the measurements, which is the key mechanism of the entanglement SWAP protocol~\cite{briegel1998quantum} and has been discussed recently in the context of quantum circuits~\cite{li2020conformal,bao2021finite}.